 Independent Study Options

 Not only will doing an independent study help build critical skills (e.g., writing and reviewing literature) but it will provide you with an opportunity to work one-on-one with a faculty member.
+This can help the faculty member write a stronger letter of recommendation for you for a future job or grad school.

 HUM DEV 495 - Teaching Assistantship